 - We will review the protocols on a weekly basis and make changes as needed.

-- Social gatherings before and after liturgical services are still prohibited; however, you may visit with one another on church grounds, following safe distancing protocols.
+- You may visit with one another on church grounds, following safe distancing protocols.

 - We have a cleaning crew who will clean and sanitize the facility after every liturgy.
 If you would like to stay and help, please do so.